pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 | Founded      | 1983
 | Employees    | 158

-Adept Technology Inc. has been an indusrty leader in the development of innovative and powerful industrial robots for high-speed, precision manufacturing, packaging, and factory automation.
+Adept Technology Inc. has been an industry leader in the development of innovative and powerful industrial robots for high-speed, precision manufacturing, packaging, and factory automation.
 Adept's industrial robot innovations continue its expansive line of:

 * Cobra SCARA Robots
 * Viper Six-Axis Robots